We’ve all had it happen: you’re wearing your brand new beautiful shirt and you somehow get blood on it.

-How to Remove Fresh Blood From Fabric
+How to Remove Fresh Blood Stains

-And by ‘fresh’ blood I mean a garment or fabric that has had blood on it for less than about 10-15 minutes or so.
+And by ‘fresh’ blood I mean a garment or fabric that has had blood on it for less than about 10-30 minutes or so.

 Wash the garment on the setting you usually would using cool or warm water.
 Also use a scoop of Oxi Clean or other enzyme cleaner in the wash cycle.
 Enzyme cleaners are exceptional at removing protein-based stains.

-Let the item hang dry.
+- Let the item hang dry.
 Do not dry it in the dryer.
 When an item is wet, it will fool you into looking as if the stain has completely disappeared.

 The only real way to know if the stain is completely removed is when the clothing item is dry.
 If you dry it in the dryer it will set the remaining stain in, so always hang dry.

-How to Remove Dried Blood from Fabric
+How to Remove Dried Blood Stains

 Dried blood can be a little harder to remove, but it is definitely possible.